 Persistent Links to E-Resources

 The library provides access to a growing number of online resources, including e-books, and full-text articles from peer-reviewed journals.
-Many of these online resources provide persistent links, which can be used in Blackboard course pages, Word documents, or emails for sharing e-books and e-journal articles with students and colleagues.
+Many of these online resources provide persistent links, which can be used in Canvas course pages, Word documents, or emails for sharing e-books and e-journal articles with students and colleagues.
 These may also be referred to as permanent links, permalinks, or durable or stable URLs.

 Why should you use persistent links?